-“There is a very simple way to determine if one is purchasing the safe, patented product formula that wasproven in the Russian clinical trials.
-Be sure to look for the following statement appearing on the labels offered by approved private label distributors, – “Approved by Innovative Vision Products”.
-While there are several other private label products available, Can-C™ is the original formula and finding the above statement on the box ensures that you have purchased the correct and only clinically tested product.” – Mark Babizhayev MA, PhD
+“There is a very simple way to determine if one is purchasing the safe, patented product formula that was proven in the Russian clinical trials.
+Be sure to look for the Can-C Hologram appearing on the labels and manufactured by our approved manufacturer Profound Products.
+While there are several other private label products available, Can-C™ is the original formula and finding the Can-C Hologram on the box ensures that you have purchased the correct and only clinically tested product.” – Mark Babizhayev MA, PhD

 Q. How many drops of Can-C will I need to use?